 Ozempic and Victoza are both glucagon-like peptide 1 (GLP-1) agonists that are used in the treatment of type 2 diabetes.

-What are the active ingredients in Ozempic versus Victoza?
+What are the active ingredients in Ozempic vs. Victoza?

 Why do people take Ozempic or Victoza?

-Ozempic and Victoza are both used in the treatment of type 2 diabetes.
-They are liquid, injectable pens that help lower blood sugars and A1C levels that are taken subcutaneously (just under the skin).
+Ozempic and Victoza are both used for the treatment of type 2 diabetes.
+They are liquid, injectable medications that are taken subcutaneously (just under the skin).
+Both help to lower blood sugar levels and A1c levels (a measure of glucose control over the previous 2 to 3 months).

 How are Ozempic and Victoza similar?

-Ozempic and Victoza can be used alone or in conjunction with other diabetes medications.
-However, they can never fully replace the use of insulin if you’re insulin-dependent.
+Ozempic and Victoza can both be used alone or in conjunction with other diabetes medications.
+However, they can never fully replace the use of insulin if you require insulin to treat your diabetes.

 The following are additional similarities between the two medications: